Buldir Island: Human history

-A large house framed with whalebone was found by archeologists, dating from the mid-seventeenth century.
+A large house framed with whalebone was found by archeologists, dating from the mid-17th century.
 Some of the whales were large, suggesting they had been harvested locally by people living on Buldir.
 Both the size of this construction and others, and the many artifacts recovered from archeological excavations suggest that occupation of Buldir, while sporadic over the centuries, was by people who were living there rather than passing through on their way from one island group to the next.

 The recorded history of Buldir Island begins with Vitus Bering's Second Kamchatka Expedition.
 Bering's ship, St. Peter, left Petropavlosk, Kamchatka in June 1741 and reached what is now known as Kayak Island near the mouth of Prince William Sound on July 20.
-Crewmen went ashore to replenish the ship's fresh water supply.
-The next day Bering began the return voyage.
+Crewmen went ashore to replenish the ship's fresh-water supply.
+The next day, Bering began the return voyage.
 His hope was to arrive in Kamchatka before scurvy and winter storms proved fatal.
 Contrary winds and currents made for slow going along the Aleutian chain.
 By October 28, 1741, scurvy stalked the ship.
-The log for that day reports that "By the will of God Stephen Buldirev, naval cooper, died of scurvy".
-Later that day "high land" was sighted in the rainy weather.
+The log for that day reports, "By the will of God Stephen Buldirev, naval cooper, died of scurvy".
+Later that day, "high land" was sighted in the rainy weather.
 Scholars believe that this was Buldir Island.
-The log recounts that Bering named it "St. Stephen Island", but at least as early as 1787 it appeared on Russian maps as Buldir (Булдырь).
+The log recounts that Bering named it "St. Stephen Island", but at least as early as 1787, it appeared on Russian maps as Buldir (Булдырь).
 It may be that the cooper is commemorated in the island's name.